ibm-cloud-docs/vmwaresolutions/services/caveonix_considerations.md

 If you order Caveonix RiskForesight for a VMware vCenter Server® instance, you are charged for the number of per-VM licenses that you choose at installation.
 This method of charging for Caveonix RiskForesight is the same as in previous releases.
 You can select 10 - 25,000 VMs to license.

-If you order Caveonix RiskForesight for a VMware Regulated Workloads or VMware Security and Compliance Readiness Bundle instance, the host-based licenses are hidden.
+If you order Caveonix RiskForesight for a VMware Regulated Workloads or Security and Compliance Readiness Bundle instance, the host-based licenses are hidden.
 Caveonix RiskForesight is deployed with a 25,000 VM key.
 You do not need to upgrade.

 Caveonix RiskForesight licenses that are ordered separately from the Resources page are not per-host.
 Therefore, it is recommended that you do not order new Caveonix RiskForesight licenses and apply the key to your Caveonix RiskForesight service on Regulated Workloads or Security and Compliance Readiness Bundle instances.
 Ordering in this way will:

-* Provide less coverage than when the license was initially deployed
+* Provide less coverage than when the license was initially deployed.
 * Result in you being charged twice for Caveonix RiskForesight licenses because your initial license cannot be canceled.
-Therefore, you would pay for both per-host and per-VM licensing.
+Therefore, you pay for both per-host and per-VM licensing.

 You can still order Caveonix RiskForesight licenses for other types of instances, for example, for VMware vServer Center instances.

-## Considerations when you delete Caveonix RiskForesight
-{: #caveonix_considerations-remove}

-Review the following considerations before you delete the service:

-* Deleting Caveonix RiskForesight automatically deletes the initial Caveonix RiskForesight license originally that is associated with the service.
-However, you need to manually delete any other unwanted licenses from the **Caveonix RiskForesight licenses** table on the **Licenses** page in the {{site.data.keyword.vmwaresolutions_full}} console.
-* When you delete the service, the {{site.data.keyword.vmwaresolutions_short}} automation deletes only the single all-in-one Caveonix virtual machine (VM) that was deployed and the dedicated private subnet that was ordered for it.
-Therefore,
-   * If you scaled out the Caveonix VM into multiple VMs, those additional VMs are not deleted.
-   * If you used the IP addresses of the dedicated private subnet on more VMs, those VMs must be assigned new IP addresses to continue to function.
-   * If you delete the **vCenter Server instance A** with Caveonix RiskForesight installed, and you used the IP addresses of the dedicated private subnet that was ordered for the service in the **vCenter Server instance B**, the dedicated private subnet is canceled upon deletion of the **vCenter Server instance A**.
-* If you installed the Caveonix RiskForesight service before VMware Solutions v4.0, and you then delete that service, you must manually remove the DNS entries.
-For more information, see [Manually removing the DNS entries](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices#vc_deletingservices-DNS-entries).

 ## Related links
 {: #caveonix_considerations-related}